hydro-project/hydroscope/src/TASKS.md

 TASKS:
 - clean up `npx tsc --noEmit`
-- remove commented-out code and unused variables
+- remove commented-out code
 - idiomatic "clean" TS CI script
 - spinner covering up rendering
 - efficiency of rendering and esp. search on big files
 - address overuse of `any`
 - Centralize any stray constants
+- Add search to the comprehensive fuzz test
 - MRTree tends to line up nodes vertically or horizontally (see first screenshot).
 The result is that lines occlude each other (see 2nd screenshot after I drag).
 Is there a way to convince MRTree to stagger the spacing so that it doesn't do that?
+- consolidate tests